KojoBoat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0 - script to create alias
 1 - script to print hello and current user
 2 - add /action to path
-5 - print environment variables
+4 - print environment variables
+5-  print local variables, environment variables and function